 What's the laptop like to use day-to-day?

-- Everyday tasks From opening the laptop and starting it up, to surfing the net, typing documents, basic photo editing and listening to music, our testers try out each laptop to see how easy they are to use for everyday tasks.
+- Everyday tasks From opening the laptop and starting it up, to surfing the net, typing documents, making a Skype call and listening to music, our testers try out each laptop to see how easy they are to use for everyday tasks.

 - The feel of the laptop We also assess the feel of the keyboard and spacing of the keys, the responsiveness of the trackpad, plus the spacing of the connections and ports - these can sometimes be too close to fit in two USB memory sticks side-by-side.
-We also measure how hot the laptop gets on your lap, so you can find the most comfortable laptop to use for longer stints.
+If the screen is too heavy and so wobbles every time you type, we'll let you know..

 - On the move We weigh the laptop as well as the cables and charger, so whether you're on a day trip with a fully charged laptop, or away for the week with the whole kit and caboodle, you can find a portable laptop that will put the least strain on your shoulders when you're carrying it around.

 - Boot speed We time how long each laptop takes to start up and reboot to the main screen if the laptop's gone to sleep while you were off doing something else.